srijanrodo/erdos_regime_switch/README.md

 </td></tr>

 </table>
-The high accuracy for DAL is explained by the very imbalanced labels for the stock.
-The relatively low accuracy for NVDA can be attributed to the recent volatility in the stock due to the LLM boom and the absence of such a period in the training data.
+The high accuracy for DAL can be explained by the highly imbalanced labels for the stock.
+The relatively low accuracy for NVDA can be attributed to the recent volatility in the stock caused by the LLM boom, which was not represented in the training data.

 ### Sentiment Analysis
 We incorporated the sentiment scores generated from the news headlines as an additional feature for training (training_with_sentiment.ipynb).
-However this lead to very minimal/no improvement at all.
-This could be due to our choice of stocks being less prone to being affected by sentiment.
-We wish to investigate more robust sentiment analysis in the future to get more noteworthy results in this direction.
+However, this resulted in minimal to no improvement.
+This could be due to our chosen stocks being less sensitive to sentiment-driven movements.
+In the future, we aim to explore more robust sentiment analysis techniques to achieve more meaningful results in this direction.

 ## Final Thoughts

 Additonally we ran the GOOGL trained model on MSFT stock data (not seen by any of our models before) and yielded positive results (accuracy score of 95.5% and F1-Score of 97.5%).
-This could indicate strong correlation between companies in the same sector of the market.
+This could indicate strong correlation between companies within the same market sector.
 For future directions, we could:

- - Create models that cover multiple stocks from the same sector at once and investigate the correlation between companies that have similar business models.
+ - Create models that cover multiple stocks from the same sector at once and investigate the correlation between companies with similar business models.
-  - Implement better/more detailed sentiment analysis based on social media sentiment on top of news.
+  - Implement better/more advanced sentiment analysis based on social media sentiment in addition to news headlines.
   - Consider more than two states representing the market and interpret them accordingly.
-  - Create backtesting to check how our models perform trading in reality.
+  - Introduce backtesting frameworks to evaluate the practical trading performance of our models in real-world scenarios.

 ## References
 Here are some existing research/articles that guided us in this project.